simonsobs/PSpipe/project/README.rst

 Projects
 ********

-This page describes the different projects we are working on in PSPipe, they are at different states of completion/documentation
+This page describes the different projects we are working on in PSpipe, they are at different states of completion/documentation

 maps2params